NordicTrack RW200 Rower Review

 Comfort

-The NordicTrack Rowing Machine comes complete with ergonomically designed footrests, handle, and seat to help provide comfort during long rowing sessions.
+The NordicTrack Rowing Machine comes complete with ergonomically designed footrests, handles, and a molded seat to help provide comfort during long rowing sessions.

 The adjustable monitor height also allows a user to view their workout data in the most comfortable position possible.

-The seat height is slightly higher than other rowing machines, which makes it good for individuals with bad joints and arthritis.
+The seat height is slightly higher than other rowers, which makes it good for individuals with bad joints and arthritis.

 Storing the rower vertically is very easy and only requires a person to hold the two handles on the seat rail and lift.
-They can then allow the rowing machine to fold in half and clip together.
+They can then allow the rower to fold in half and clip together.

 NordicTrack RW200 Rower Storage